What native plants attract pollinators in the Prairies?

 Golden bean, a wildflower native to the prairies, in Cypress Hills Interprovincial Park.

-What may seem like a small contribution — a tiny flowerpot or garden patch of native wildflowers — can provide valuable habitat for pollinators such as hummingbirds, bees and butterflies.
+What may seem like a small contribution — a tiny flowerpot or garden patch of native wildflowers — can provide valuable habitat for prairie pollinators such as hummingbirds, bees and butterflies.

 Native wildflowers are adapted to local climate and soils and require less care and watering once established.
 They provide sugar-filled nectar and protein-rich pollen for beneficial insects such as local butterflies and wild bees.
 Always try to find local sources for native plants.